Autism Awareness Month

 As the mom of an Asperger’s child, I wouldn’t have had his education provided to him in any other way!

 Want to Homeschool a Child on the Autism Spectrum?

 Many homeschooling parents ask me about how I was able to homeschool my son.
 Let me say that it was one of the best experiences of our lives.

 One important thing for parents of children on the Autism spectrum to consider is which method is going to allow you to continue with the therapies and treatments your child needs with little to no interruption.
-For this reason, some parents of Autistic kids find a more relaxed or unschooling approach to work best because these are the most flexible methods.
+For this reason, some parents of Autistic kids find a more relaxed or unschooling approach to work best, This is because these are the most flexible methods.
 On the other hand, some parents find a structured approach that allows flexibility to be the most comforting.
 In both cases, homeschooling gives you the ability to work around the therapies and treatments you already have in place.

 Whichever style you choose, you must also consider what will work best for your child.
-Some Spectrum kids don’t deal with change very well, so you may not have the ability to change curriculum programs midway through the year like parents of other children.
+Some Spectrum kids don’t deal with change very well.
+So you may not have the ability to change curriculum programs midway through the year like parents of other children.
 This is something important to keep in mind as you choose your program for the year.

 Whether you’re homeschooling a child with Autism, or a “neuro-typical” child, there are several things to keep in mind as you teach and learn with them.
 Take time to consider how you’ll accomplish this task.
 The time investment upfront can save you many months of hair-pulling for the rest of the year.

-Decide which method will best suit you and your child, find a homeschool support group of other parents who are homeschooling children with special needs, organize your day in a way that benefits the whole family, and take the plunge!
+Decide which method will best suit you and your child.
+Then find a homeschool support group of other parents who are homeschooling children with special needs, organize your day in a way that benefits the whole family, and take the plunge!
 Most of all, enjoy this new journey because the memories are going to last a lifetime.
 My Asperger’s son homeschooled all the way through and it was one of the best decisions we ever made.